Melanoma: Frequently Asked Questions

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 They have information about treatment facilities.
 These include cancer centers and other programs supported by the National Cancer Institute.

 Seek other options.
 Check with a local medical society, a nearby hospital or medical school, or a support group to get names of doctors who can give a second opinion.
 Or ask other people who've had cancer for their recommendations.

 How is melanoma treated?

 Surgery is the most common treatment.
 If it's done in the early stages, before the cancer has spread, there is a high chance that it can lead to a cure.
 During surgery, the doctor removes the cancer and normal cells around it.
 This is called an excision.
 Chemotherapy, immunotherapy, or targeted therapy may also be used if it has spread to other parts of the body.
-Radiation is generally only used to treat symptoms when a person can't have surgery or chemotherapy.
+Radiation might also be part of treatment, especially when a person can't have surgery.

 What is a skin graft?

-Skin from another part of the body is used to replace skin that was removed during surgery.
-The skin is usually taken from the back or thigh.
+For a skin graft, skin from another part of the body is used to replace skin that was removed during surgery.
+This is typically only needed if a large area of skin needs to be removed.
+The skin graft is usually taken from the back or thigh.
 The surgeon stitches it to the area where the melanoma was removed.

 How often should I see my doctor?